leldr/Kobo-Composite-Markup-Generator/gui_option/README.md

 **No commercial use permitted** unless explicitly agreed upon with the author.

 ### Contact
-For inquiries or more advanced usage scenarios, please reach out to the project’s maintainer or check the official PyInstaller documentation for in-depth guides.
+For inquiries or more advanced usage scenarios, please reach out to the Lauryn Eldridge by [email](mailto:lauryn.eldridge3@gmail.com) or via the Discussion tab on this repository.

+Contributions are welcomed.